SzCsaba01/ProjectManagementApp/README.md

 ## Backend

 The backend is built with **Express.js**, and the business logic is modularized using **Awilix** for dependency injection.
 The microservices architecture is used for better scalability and maintenance.
-Kafka handles asynchronous communication between services, and **MongoDB** is used to store all data.
+Kafka handles asynchronous communication between services, and **MongoDB** is used to store all data. **Redis** is integrated to cache frequently accessed data, improving performance and reducing database load.

 The backend microservices follow a **layered architecture** with routes, services, controllers, repositories, and models for better maintainability and scalability.

 ## Future Enhancements

-- **Redis Cache**: For improving performance by caching frequently accessed data.
 - **CI/CD Pipeline**: Using **Docker** and **Kubernetes** to automate deployments and scale the application.

 ## Screenshots